michae1ho11ey/cato-digital-coding-exercise/README.md

 Coding Exercise for Cato Digital DevOps position using the StarWars API

+**Note: The following documentation should be used when the Python project is working.
+It is currently NOT working.
+The following is merely for reference and future use.**

 ### Prerequisites

 To check this code exercise you'll need either Docker (or Podman) installed and set up to build and run Dockerfiles.